You Can Save on Bose and Sony Headphones During Amazon’s Huge Mid-year Sale

 - Shure AONIC 50 Wireless Noise Cancelling Headphones – now $359 (down from $449)

 Amazon’s mid-year sale is set to run into early next week, with a few more deals to be announced over the coming days.
 If you miss out on a hot deal, or your audio brand of choice isn’t represented, don’t stress.
-Amazon Prime Day is also set to kick off sometime in June and there’ll certainly be even more headphone bargains on offer.
+Amazon Prime Day is also set to kick off on June 21 and there’ll certainly be even more headphone bargains on offer.

 These aren’t the only big deals available this week, either.
 Amazon’s mid-year sale has also coincided with Sony’s huge Days of Play promotion, where you can pick up major PS4 and PS5 titles for bargain prices, like The Last of Us Part 2 for now $28,Ghost of Tsushima for $38 and Cyberpunk 2077 for $34 over at Amazon.